thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-04-02-new-trajectories-volumetric-filmmaking-scatter.markdown

 **Tyler Parker** had a debut as a tenor in Frederick Fleet in [The Village Light Opera Group](https://villagelightopera.org) presents: TITANIC the Musical!

-**Rene Anakwe** presents The Cosmology Of Water, an interactive performance, during her residency at [Issue Project Room](https://issueprojectroom.org/event/rena-anakwe-cosmology-water?fbclid=IwAR2bujgXPjZRRz8OL1QLEMfw4l8QKKh3otAyrv39l3rFOXYp_7rjdGz6GOQ).
+**Rena Anakwe** presents The Cosmology Of Water, an interactive performance, during her residency at [Issue Project Room](https://issueprojectroom.org/event/rena-anakwe-cosmology-water?fbclid=IwAR2bujgXPjZRRz8OL1QLEMfw4l8QKKh3otAyrv39l3rFOXYp_7rjdGz6GOQ).

 **Sharon de la Cruz** was a guest speaker and educator at [Processing Community Day](http://www.pcdquito.com/) at Medios Interactivos USFQ.